By Chris Blank

-Page 2 of 2 - Kansas City has about 15,000 students in kindergarten through high school and roughly 1,000 in preschool.
+Kansas City has about 15,000 students in kindergarten through high school and roughly 1,000 in preschool.
 Green said projections show the district could lose $60 million to $150 million from a $268 million budget.

 "It would put us in serious financial challenge," he said.

 So far, the ongoing legal dispute has meant that no students have transferred from Kansas City schools.